Modern C++ Engineering Practices — Building a File Copier from Scratch (Part 2): Core Implementation and Practical Testing

 out.close();

-close() isn't strictly necessary because the destructor will automatically close the file.
-However, explicitly closing makes the code's intent clearer and can release the file handle earlier, which is important on some operating systems.
+close() is not strictly necessary, as the destructor closes the file automatically.
+However, explicitly closing makes the intent clearer and releases the file handle earlier, which is important on some operating systems.

 auto t_end = std::chrono::steady_clock::now();